Wednesday, November 23, 2011

 While representativeness is based on how information gets used, framing determines how people think about gaining and losing information.
 Voters decide what to incorporate in their narrative depending on the frame they use.
 Different points of view bring forth different information and attitudes.

+In addition to how voters assemble information about people using frames, Popkin argues that voters use calculation aids as they search among candidates in their decision-making.
+Their goal is to maximize expected value.
 “In fact, voting is like buying a television set.
 Voters are public investors, not private consumers.
 They expend effort voting in the expectation of gaining future satisfaction.”
 (Popkin, 10) The problem is that these calculations are complex, and it is difficult to assess probabilities.
 Because of the difficulty associated with calculating factors, voters use calculation shortcuts.
 They conduct a “drunkards search” to avoid the mental strain of complicated calculations.
 To compare candidates, voters are likely to use on-dimensional searches, focusing on a single issue or attribute.

 The mass media influences what voters think about.
 They don’t tell voters how to think, but they do set the agenda.
 Political evaluations and votes depend on voters’ views of the problems that the national agenda considers most important.
 Voters monitor the news for personally relevant information, so not only is information filtered by the media, but by the voter as well.